(Pharyngitis; Tonsillopharyngitis; Throat Infection)

 - Seasonal or other allergies

-- Acid reflux from the stomach
+- Acid reflux

-- Certain immune or inflammatory disorders
+- Certain immune or inflammatory problems

 - Having seasonal or other allergies

 - Having immune system problems, such as HIV infection or cancer